Oh, that’s what that word means…

 Density of the timber is important for cladding in terms of impact resistance, durability, weight (loading), stability etc.

-The colouring of a timber depends on it’s species, age, the soil it was grown on, weathering and many other factors.
+The colour of a timber depends on it’s species, age, the soil it was grown on, weathering and many other factors.
 It is probably the most important visual element in choosing a timber.

 This the process of taking one raw material eg. log and converting it to another material for use eg. beam or T&T board